‘Sexless in Seattle’ Asked:

 Dear Dr. Zoe,

-For most of my adult life I’ve struggled with not being interested in sex.
+For most of my adult life I’ve struggled with not being interested in sex having a low sex drive.
 I’m not a victim of sexual assault or abuse, I’ve just never had much interest.
 This is a struggle I’ve kept to myself due to hearing comments from people like, “I’d kill myself if I didn’t like sex.”

 I’ve been with my husband for seven years (married for almost two), and he is so patient and kind with me.
 I wish it could be enjoyable, but I don’t know what to do!
 Help!